Arastookhajehee/RemoSharp/README.md

 # RemoSharp

-A Tool for Remote Collaboration in Architecture and Computational Design RemoSharp is a Tool for Remote/Local Real-Time Collaboration.
+A Tool for Remote Collaboration in Architecture and Computational Design.
+RemoSharp is a Tool for Remote/Local Real-Time Collaboration.
 It is made out of two major parts:
 1. programming in GH from text inputs that can come from anywhere in the world